A complete answer to Albanese base change for incomplete varieties: Introduction

 \section{Introduction}

-Consider a pointed geometrically connected and geometrically reduced scheme $(V,v)$ of finite type over a field $K$.
-A pointed Albanese variety for this object consists of an abelian variety $\alb_{V/K}$ over $K$ and a pointed $K$-morphism taking $v$ to $\mathbf{0}_{\operatorname{Alb}_{V/K}}$, which is initial for pointed $K$-morphisms from $V$ to abelian varieties.
+Consider a $K$-pointed scheme $(V,v)$ of finite type over a field $K$.
+A \emph{pointed Albanese variety} for this object, if it exists, consists of an abelian variety $\alb_{V/K}$ over $K$ and a pointed $K$-morphism taking $v$ to $\mathbf{0}_{\operatorname{Alb}_{V/K}}$, which is initial for pointed $K$-morphisms from $V$ to abelian varieties.
+More generally, if $V$ is a scheme of finite type over a field $K$, an \emph{Albanese torsor} for $V$, if it exists, is a morphism $a:V \to \alb^1_{V/K}$ to a torsor under an abelian variety $\alb_{V/K}$, the \emph{Albanese variety} of~$V$, which is initial for morphisms to torsors under abelian varieties.
 For complex projective manifolds, Albanese varieties were a classical, and central, tool in algebraic geometry; they provide a method of converting geometric questions about a variety into related questions about abelian varieties, and extend the techniques used for studying smooth projective curves via the Jacobian and the Abel map to varieties of higher dimension.
-In 1960, Serre showed such an Albanese variety exists for any pointed geometrically connected and geometrically reduced scheme of finite type over any field \cite{serrealb} (see \Cref{T:Serre-Alb} and \Cref{R:GrCon}), thereby allowing for the extension of these classical techniques to this setting.
+In 1960, Serre showed such an Albanese variety exists for any geometrically connected and geometrically reduced scheme of finite type over any field \cite{serrealb} (see \Cref{T:Serre-Alb} and \Cref{R:GrCon}), thereby allowing for the extension of these classical techniques to this setting.
 Other treatments were considered at about the same time \cite{NS52,Chevalley60}.

 After existence, perhaps the most important structural question is base change.
 In the special case where $V$ is in addition assumed to be proper and geometrically normal over $K$, Grothendieck \cite{FGA} identified $\alb_{V/K}$ with $((\operatorname{Pic}^0_{V/K})_{\operatorname{red}})^\vee$, the dual abelian variety of the reduction of $\operatorname{Pic}^0_{V/K}$.
 In this setting, since the formation of the Picard scheme is compatible with base change, it follows that if $L/K$ is any field extension, then the canonical map $\beta_{V,L/K}:\alb_{V_L/L} \to (\alb_{V/K})_L$ is an isomorphism.
 However, without the hypothesis that $V$ be proper, it is known that base change can fail: